 Distribute as one of the CE fields of actions could also positively influence sustainability.
-Optimised green logistics can increase (a) economic sustainability by delivering profitability through customers' satisfaction as a result of better lead time and efficiency (Kumar et al., 2019); (b) environmental sustainability by reducing the carbon footprint (Jumadi & Zailani, 2010; Marchet, Melacini, & Perotti, 2014); and (c) social sustainability by increased corporate social responsibility (CSR) activities (Huq et al., 2014; Huq et al., 2016; Huq & Stevenson, 2018; Piecyk & Björklund, 2015).
-TC firms are in great need for efficient and eco-friendly logistical solutions (Rossi, Colicchia, Cozzolino, & Christopher, 2013) due to continually shrinking lead time to satisfy the next-delivery demands for fashion products.
-Third-party logistics have also become popular, which bring efficiency along with environmentally friendly practices (Chen, Goan, & Huang, 2011).
+Optimised green logistics can increase: (i) economic sustainability by delivering profitability through customers' satisfaction as a result of better lead time (Kumar et al., 2019) and (ii) efficiency (Perotti et al., 2012); environmental sustainability by reducing the carbon footprint (Jumadi and Zailani, 2010; Marchet et al., 2014); and (iii) social sustainability by increased CSR activities (Huq & Stevenson, 2014; 2018; Huq & Klassen, 2016; Piecyk & Björklund, 2015).
+TC firms are in great need of efficient and eco-friendly logistical solutions (Rossi et al., 2013) due to continually shrinking lead-time to satisfy the next-delivery demands for fashion products.
+Third-party logistics has also become popular, which brings efficiency along with environmentally friendly practices (Chen et al., 2011).
 Accordingly, H3 is proposed.

 H3.
-Activities of distribute field of action such as outbound storage and transportation are positively correlated to (3a) economic performance, (3b) environmental performance and (3c) social performance.
+Activities of distribute field of action such as outbound storage and transportation are positively correlated to (3a) economic performance; (3b) environmental performance; and (3c) social performance.

-Use in CE field of action helps to extend products' life through active after-sales service, repair and reuse.
-There is a social movement to extend the lifespan of clothing products due to the negative environmental effect of unused and clothing items.
-Such environmental issue is further exacerbated by the shrinkage of the numbers of times a clothing item is worn in recent years.
+Use in the CE field action helps to extend products' life through active after-sales service, repair, and reuse.
+There is a social movement to extend the life span of clothing products due to the negative environmental effects of unused clothing items.
+Such environmental issue is further exacerbated by the shrinkage in the number of times a clothing item is worn in recent years.
 However, the economic outcome of extended product life on TC firms is yet untested.
-Studies conducted scoping other industries' carbon offsetting activities often produced ambiguous results.
-For example, Zhang, Lee, Chan, Choy, and Wu (2015) suggested that extension of product life helped achieve efficiency by engaging customers from different stages of consumptions.
-Fisher, Geenen, Jurcevic, McClintock, and Davis (2009) assess carbon offsetting from a macrosocial point of view as the prospect of a carbonneutral society is ideal.
-However, only Laari et al. (2016) could evidence competitiveness achieved from GHG reduction when consumer groups are concerned about the level of emission.
+Studies conducted on scoping other industries' carbon offsetting activities often produced ambiguous results.
+For example, Zhang et al. (2015) suggested extension of product life helped achieve efficiency by engaging customers from different stages of consumption.
+Fisher et al. (2009) assess carbon offsetting from a macro-social point of view, as the prospect of a carbon-neutral society is ideal.
+However, only Laari et al. (2016) could provide evidence of competitiveness achieved from GHG reduction when consumer groups are concerned about the level of emissions.
 Therefore, we propose:

 H4.
-Activities of the use field of action such as carbon offsetting, after-sales service, repair, reuse and CSR are positively correlated to (4a) economic performance, (4b) environmental performance and (4c) social performance.
+Activities of the use field of action, such as carbon offsetting, after-sales service, repair, reuse and CSR, are positively correlated to (4a) economic performance; (4b) environmental performance; and (4c) social performance.

 Similar to the other fields of action, studies on recover also produced mixed outcomes.
-Bernon, Tjahjono, and Ripanti (2018) rejected economic gains from reverse logistics and recycling, particularly for small and medium-sized businesses.
-In contrast, Eltayeb, Zailani, and Ramayah (2011) and Sarkis, Helms, and Hervani (2010) found a positive correlation between waste management and sustainability, including economic performance.
-However, Agarwal and Singh (2019) call for an indepth analysis using the triple bottom line approach.
-So the following hypothesis is introduced:
+Bernon et al. (2018) rejected economic gains from reverse logistics and recycling, particularly for small and medium-sized businesses.
+In contrast, Eltayeb et al. (2017) and Sarkis et al. (2010) found a positive correlation between waste management and sustainability, including economic performance.
+However, Agarwal and Singh (2019) call for an in-depth analysis using the triple bottom line approach.
+So, the following hypothesis is introduced:

 H5.
-Activities of recover field of action such as recycle and reverse logistics are positively correlated to (5a) economic performance, (5b) environmental performance and (5c) social performance.
+Activities of the recover field of action, such as recycling and reverse logistics, are positively correlated to (5a) economic performance, (5b) environmental performance, and (5c) social performance.